Meghan and Harry’s latest publicist leaves amid Archewell redundancies

 Harry and Meghan are reportedly not looking to hire a replacement for Ms Maines, as it is understood that the UK and Europe director of communications, Liam Maguire, will take the lead instead.

-This is the latest in staff cuts for Meghan and Harry after it was announced earlier this week that Archewell Philanthropies, formerly known as the Archewell Foundation, was closing.
+This departure comes on the heels of last week’s announcement that Meghan and Harry’s Archewell Philanthropies, formerly known as the Archewell Foundation, would cut staff as it closes down.

 A spokesperson told People: “The move toward a fiscal sponsor operating model does mean that some staff redundancies are inevitable, particularly with junior admin roles.